rmddcr/jenkins-k8-terrafrom-deployment/README.md

 The requested job has already been configured in the server as widgets-resources-build with default-agent
-Once the job is triggered it will automatically provision an agent pod and do the build process according to the job description.
-Once finished it will terminate the above pod
+Once the job is manually triggered it will automatically provision an agent pod and do the build process according to the job description.

+Once finished it will automatically terminate the above pod

 You can use the command `kubectl get pods -n jenkins --watch` monitor the above process

 I have setup an sample job which clones the repo and install the dependencies this can be extended as required easily